anytizer/sargam-blog.lmms/README.md

 ### Time Sharing

-When a beat shares a note's time with another note, sperate them with a comma. eg. `S,R`.
+When a beat uses two or more notes, sperate them with a comma, and put them together. eg. `S,R`.
 One comma means two notes together.
-And two or more commas in a beat time is produces a glitch in the software.
+And two or more commas in a beat produce a glitch in the software.

 The below notation is written as: `S - R,G P`.